Accessibility for Online Course Content

 If you can't find the answer you are looking for, contact Accessibility Advocate, Karen Sorensen.

-Sign up for training on document and media accessibility.
-Offered twice a month, at each campus and online.
+Sign up for training on document and media accessibility, offered twice a month at each campus and online.
+And check out the links to pre-recorded webinars from some of the best and brightest in the field of accessibility.

 - Accessibility Q&A